cledic/STM32F7/NN_CIFAR-10/readme.md

 This program implement the Neural Network example, present on the last CMSIS library.
 You need to put the "test_batch.bin" [1] file on the SDCard.

-The program read randomly 375 images from the first 1000 images on the "test_batch.bin" file, visualize the image and call the cifar program using the content of the binary file extracted from the "cifar10_bin_file.tar" to evaluate the image.
+The program read randomly 375 images from the first 1000 images on the "test_batch.bin" file, visualize the image and call the cifar program to evaluate the image.
+See the files "main.c", "arm_nn_cifar10.c" and "mean_array_uint8.h".

 The script "cifar10_2_NN_dump_meandata.py" is modifyed to save the a binary and headr file of the calculated mean.
 The original script is here [2] with very helpful info about the image format.

 The "mean_array_uint8.h" file is the dump of the mean value calculated by the python script.
 I use it to prepare the image file before to feed the "cifar" function.
+See "arm_nn_cifar10.c".

 "The network is trained using the setup in Caffe where input data is raw RGB image minus data set mean image" [2]